johnwcowan/subsetg-book/intro-030-cond.md

 END;
 ```

-We can use the `ANY` keyword to allow multiple values in a `WHEN` clause..
+We can use the `ANY` keyword to allow multiple values in a `WHEN` clause.

 ```
 SELECT(i)